 If you have enough flexibility in your schedule, it might be worth considering working remotely full time so that there’s no barrier between what you do and how much money is coming into your bank account–similar to freelancing on sites like Upwork or Fiverr.

-For others who are looking for something with more scheduling consistency (working about 20 hours per week), being a part-time VA may appeal better.
+For others looking for something with more scheduling consistency (working about 20 hours per week), being a part-time VA may appeal better.

 Step 6: Pricing Your Offers